odenizgiz/Podcasts-Data/README.md

 <p><p/>

-Apart from this dataframe, there are also additional data on these podcasts that you can find under the [/data](https://github.com/odenizgiz/Podcasts-Data/tree/master/data) folder.
+Apart from this dataframe, there is also a corpus of text that you can find under the [/data](https://github.com/odenizgiz/Podcasts-Data/tree/master/data) folder.
 There are eleven compressed files in this folder, named such as 01_raw_data.zip, all of which include 10,155 text files, one for each podcast.
 Each text file contains all the titles and descriptions of all episodes as a bulk, including the general description, of a podcast, if they were available in its RSS feed (details on this later).
 For the cases when this information wasn't available, the corresponding text file is either left empty or only includes the word "empty".

 The name of the text file corresponds to the location of the podcast in the dataframe, i.e. if a podcast is in the first row in the dataframe, which is indexed as 0; then its text file is named as 0.txt.